xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/metadata.md

 ----

 -   clarify/add support to define library files, linker scripts, header files, include folders
--   clarify the link between XCDL configurations and Eclipse configurations
+-   clarify the link between xCDL configurations and Eclipse configurations
 -   clarify/add support to define the artefact type as library/executable; also consider for static/shared libraries
 -   clarify the additional properties needed for <package>, to make it compatible with CMSIS Pack
 -   clarify/add support to define boards